Reabone/Research-Assignment-Foundation-of-Data-Analytics-/README.md

 # Research-Assignment-Foundation-of-Data-Analytics-
-This was a research about the foundations of data analytics and data science
+This was a research about the foundations of data analytics and data science and how they are used to change our everyday lives